 Being charged with a crime, or even being accused of committing a crime, is incredibly serious.
-Too many people take criminal charges lightly and underestimate the aggressiveness of the prosecutors and judges in Troy, Michigan.
+Too many people take criminal charges lightly and underestimate the prosecutors’ aggressiveness and judges in Troy, Michigan.
 The truth is that these judges, and the prosecutors who handle cases in the Troy District Court, are some of the toughest in the state.
-When you face a tough judge or prosecutor, your best defense is a defense lawyer who will defend and protect you and will not back down under any circumstances.
+When you face a harsh judge or prosecutor, your best defense is a criminal defense attorney in Troy who will defend and protect you and not back down under any circumstances.

 Felony and Misdemeanor Cases in the Troy District Court

 Misdemeanor charges out of Troy and Clawson are also handled in the Troy District Court.
-Generally, misdemeanor offenses are charges that have a maximum sentence of 1 year in jail or less (and a fine).
-In addition to possible jail time, the court can order up to 2 years of probation with various terms and conditions including fines, costs, drug/alcohol testing, therapy, education classes, community service, work force, curfew, tether, employment, education, reporting to a probation officer and more.
-Similar to felony cases, the first hearing in a misdemeanor is an arraignment (where the defendant is informed of the charges and a bond is set).
+Generally, misdemeanor offenses have a maximum sentence of 1 year in jail or less (and a fine).
+In addition to possible jail time, the court can order up to 2 years of probation with various terms and conditions, including fines, costs, drug/alcohol testing, therapy, education classes, community service, workforce, curfew, tether, employment, education, reporting to a probation officer and more.
+Like felony cases, the first hearing in a misdemeanor is an arraignment (where the defendant is informed of the charges and a bond is set).
 Common misdemeanors in Troy include:

 Know your Rights

-It is well known that many criminal defense lawyers are more concerned with the quantity of cases rather than the quality of representation.
-A client should not be manipulated or threatened in order to convince them to plead guilty, especially if they are innocent.
+It is well known that many criminal defense lawyers are more concerned with maximizing the number of their cases and not about the quality of the representation they provide.
+Defendants should not be manipulated or threatened to plead guilty, especially if they are innocent.
 In some cases, a plea is the best course; however, a better lawyer can often achieve a better result.
-When looking for a retained defense lawyer in Troy, you have to remember more experienced and effective lawyers generally charge fees that are commensurate with their reputations and track record of success.
+When looking for a retained defense lawyer in Troy, you have to remember more experienced and effective lawyers generally charge fees commensurate with their reputations and track record of success.

-Do not talk without a lawyer to the judge, prosecutor or the police.
+Do not talk to the judge, prosecutor, or the police without a lawyer.
 Remember that “anything” you say “can and will be used against you.”
 Before you speak to anyone, you should consult with a lawyer who can ensure you do not say or do something that will unintentionally hurt your case and undermine the outcome.

-Top Criminal Defense Attorney in Troy, Michigan District Court
+Top Criminal Defense Attorney in Troy, Michigan’s 52-4 District Court

-The attorneys with LEWIS & DICKSTEIN, P.L.L.C. have spent decades fighting and winning felony and misdemeanor cases in Troy, Michigan.
-We have the experience, expertise, track record and passion to provide a defense that is unparalleled.
-We will take the time to patiently listen to your story, get to know you as a person, and then tenaciously and fearlessly fight to get you an extraordinary result.
-Fighting for dismissals, acquittals and absolutely no jail is what we do best!
+The attorneys with LEWIS & DICKSTEIN, P.L.L.C. have spent decades fighting and winning felony and misdemeanor cases in Troy, Michigan’s 52-4 District Court.
+We have the experience, expertise, track record, and passion for providing an unparalleled defense.
+We will take the time to listen to your story patiently, get to know you as a person, and then tenaciously and fearlessly fight to get you an extraordinary result.
+Fighting for dismissals, acquittals, and no jail is what we do best!